duellal/web-guided-project-styling-components/README.md

 - Navigate into the project folder.
 - Run `npm i` to download the project's dependencies listed in the `package.json`.
 - Run `npm start` to compile the React project and serve the page on `http://localhost:1234`.

+### Notes:
+Rules for styled components:
+1) Styled components are built outside of the component they serve

+2) Styled Components have to be capitalized

+3) Do NOT forget semicolons!